The Tailor's Daughter

 and who you are becoming,

-watching the morning light settle across your hair
+watching morning light settle across your hair

 like a soft nap on fabric waiting to be cut.